shikhar-systems/privacy-signal-systems/use-cases/README.md

 ✅ Reproducible
 ✅ RCA-validated
-✅ System-linked (consent → signal → RCA)
+✅ System-linked (Consent → Signal → RCA)
 ✅ Monetizable or risk-relevant
 ✅ Mapped by industry and signal type